Geography of Poland: Environmental concerns

 coal-fired power plants, and the resulting acid rain has caused forest damage; water pollution from industrial and municipal sources is also a problem, as is disposal of hazardous wastes.
 Disposal of the country's coal ash is aided by revegetation. Żołnierz et al., 2016 find the return of bush species is naturally phytoremediating fly ash dumps.
+Air pollution is a particular concern in Poland, particularly in the industrial cities in the south west.
+An assessment of the impact of particulate air pollution on health in Poland reported that the excess premature deaths attributable to ultrafine particles are unduly high in comparison with other European states.